Mark Saunders (police officer): Chief of police

-Saunders was selected by the Toronto Police Services Board on April 17, 2015, to succeed Bill Blair as the chief of police.
+Saunders was selected by the Toronto Police Services Board (TPSB) on April 17, 2015, to succeed Bill Blair as the chief of police.
 Saunders is the first Black Canadian to lead the Toronto police and the second Black Canadian to lead a police force in Canada (having been preceded by Devon Clunis of the Winnipeg Police Service in 2012).
+He was selected over Peter Sloly, another black deputy chief who was at that time considered more open to progressive reforms.